soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 --

+* [[GitHub] krasimir / gifffer](https://github.com/krasimir/gifffer) - A tiny JavaScript library that prevents the autoplaying of the animated Gifs

+--

 * [[GitHub] guardian / scribe](https://github.com/guardian/scribe) - A rich text editor framework for the web platform

 * [[GitHub] quilljs / quill](https://github.com/quilljs/quill) - A cross browser rich text editor with an API